Pitcher Sage Salvia azurea

 -

 Plant blue sage in full sun to partial shade in sandy or shallow-rocky soil.
 It prefers moist soil as long as there is good drainage but tolerates occasional drought.
-Flowers appear from mid-summer to fall for long lasting interest in the garden.
-Cut the stems back by 1/2 in the late spring to promote fuller more compact growth as stems can flop over with the weight of the flower spikes and this occurs especially in organically rich soils.
+Flowers appear from mid-summer to fall for long-lasting interest in the garden.
+Cut the stems back by half in the late spring to promote fuller, more compact growth, as stems can flop over with the weight of the flower spikes.
+Floppiness is especially prevalent in organically rich soils.
 This plant is resistant to browsing by deer.
 Propagate it by division or seed.

-Blue sage grows from 3 to 5 feet high and has showy blue flowers that attract bees and butterflies, so consider it for pollinator gardens.
-This native works well in the middle of perennial borders, prairie gardens, and open meadows.
+Blue sage is perfect for pollinator gardens.
+This native works well in the middle of perennial borders, prairie gardens, native gardens and open meadows.
 It is also at home tucked into a rock or cottage garden.

 Insects, Diseases, and Other Plant Problems: No significant problems.